HenestrosaDev/ios-interview-questions/README.md

     <summary>Answer</summary>

   iBeacons are now deprecated, so I wouldn't bother preparing this question.
 However, I will provide its answer for the sake of completeness.

-  This answer depends on your experience with iBeacons, but here is an example answer:
+  The answer depends on your experience with iBeacons.
+Here is how I would approach it:

   >I haven't had much experience with it due to its low popularity.
 However, I once made a project to send notifications or special offers to customers who were browsing nearby products in a store.
   </details>